lwvmobile/dsd-fme/examples/Install_Notes.md

 ### Windows Cygwin Builds

-If using RTL input support, you must install libusb-win32 before proceed with Cygwin installation.
+If using RTL input support, you must install libusb-win32 before proceeding with Cygwin installation.
 You will also need to build and compile a version of librtlsdr, but this can be tricky, and personally, I had to resort to using a much older version of the source code to get it to build at all with the rtl support in the precompiled 'Aero' builds.

 Then install all dependencies available in the repo prior to building, either directly selecting them during setup with the setup-x86.exe or setup-x64.exe or by issuing a command similar to this: